Skip to main content

 Contact us to learn more about the 4-H Global Education skill-a-thons

-Images of global issues subjects.
+Images of geography subjects.

 Global education is needed now more than ever, as society is constantly changing and characterized by global interrelationships and increasing cultural diversity.
 The curriculum is designed around five subject matter areas that include: